MicroEJ/Example-IOT/ej.examples.iot.json/README.md

 	IS2T PROPRIETARY/CONFIDENTIAL.
 Use is subject to license terms.
 -->
 # Overview
-A MicroEJ sandboxed application that uses the org.json.me parser provided by json.org to parse and  browse a JSON content.
+A MicroEJ sandboxed application that uses the org.json.me parser provided by json.org to parse and browse a [JSON file](/ej.examples.iot.json/src/main/resources/json/menu.json).

-The JSON content is simple abstraction of a file menu as provided here: http://www.json.org/example.html
+The contents of the JSON file is taken from an example available from http://www.json.org/example.html

-The example then tries to list all the 'menuitem's available in the popup menu.
-It is assumed the user knows the menu JSON file structure.
+The example then iterates over all the **menuitem** elements available in the **popup** menu and print their contents.

 # Usage
 ## Run on MicroEJ Simulator